joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

   There is also a fair amount of emphasis on practical aspects of programming, like:
  * Git, and particularly Git Flow (branches, releases, tags, etc.)
  * Improving the work habits, and documentation.
 This includes naming conventions, functionality encapsulation, and use of assembly libraries

+### 1.2 Syllabus and Deliveries

+ The course is organized in four blocks:
+ 1. 3D Rotations
+ 2. GIT and programming habits
+ 3. Direct and Inverse Kinematics
+ 4. Animation

+ It is organized in three deliveries:
+ 1.
+ 2.
+ 3.

 ###  1.2 Requirements